 Ah, traveling brings us so much that is new—

 But the only lesson there is to learn

 Is painful and old, simple and stern—

-Of the nature of the whole our clues are few.
+Of the nature of the whole our clues are so few.

 She may lead me, with penis, to feel some kind of

-Best, as I her clitoris might lure warm from its glove.
+Best, as I her warm clitoris lure from its glove.

 Epidemiology allows us to associate events,

 In the process we may save millions of lives